-In the 1910s, the National Old Trails Highway was built from California westwards through the area, which would later become Route 66’s alignment in 1926.
+In the 1910s, the National Old Trails Highway was built from California westwards through the area, becoming Route 66’s alignment in 1926.

 But it would still be years before the town of Truxton would be established.
-In 1951, two men by the names of Clyde McCune and Donald Dilts learned that a dam would be built on the Colorado River at nearby Bridge Canyon.
-To benefit from the new anticipated traffic to the area, the two men built a service station and garage close to the head of Crozier Canyon about 8.5 miles southwest of Peach Springs.
+In 1951, two men named Clyde McCune and Donald Dilts learned that a dam would be built on the Colorado River at nearby Bridge Canyon.
+To benefit from the new anticipated traffic to the area, the two men built a service station and garage close to the head of Crozier Canyon, about 8.5 miles southwest of Peach Springs.
 They soon added a cafe to the site.
 Though the anticipated dam was never built, the business thrived due to abundant Route 66 traffic.
 The town was called Truxton for the nearby railroad siding.
-Soon other businesses sprung up including service stations, motels, restaurants, and garages.
-One of these new businesses was the Frontier Motel and Cafe, which were built by Alice Wright in the 1950s.
+Soon other businesses sprung up, including service stations, motels, restaurants, and garages.
+One of these new businesses was the Frontier Motel and Cafe, which Alice Wright built in the 1950s.
 Both continue to operate today.

 The town fared well until the opening of Interstate 40, which bypassed the town in September 1978.
 Afterward, the town rapidly declined.